rustyio/super-imap/README.md

 `MAX_USER_THREADS` threshold.)

 There is no "master" process that decides which IMAP Client process should handle a given user.
-Grimace uses a
-[Rendezvous Hash](http://en.wikipedia.org/wiki/Rendezvous_hashing) to
-allow IMAP Client instances to agree on how to evenly assign users without any central coordination.
+SuperIMAP uses a [Rendezvous Hash](http://en.wikipedia.org/wiki/Rendezvous_hashing) to allow IMAP Client instances to agree on how to evenly assign users without any central coordination.

 #### Operations

-Grimace publishes some useful monitoring information in the logs.
+SuperIMAP publishes some useful monitoring information in the logs.
 This includes:

 + `imap_client.user_thread.count` - The size of the imap client work queue.
 Backups may indicate that your servers are overloaded.